-□ Complying with Basel II
+Complying with Basel Banking System

-Basel II (the new capital adequacy regulations), which went into effect in Japan in fiscal 2006, requires banks to comply with its three pillars.
+Basel II (the new capital adequacy regulations), which went into effect in Japan in March 2006, requires banks to comply with its three pillars.
 Pillar I is the introduction of a risk sensitive computational formula for capital adequacy.
 Pillar II is the financial institution's internal capital adequacy assessment process, consistent with its risk profile, followed by supervisory review.
 Pillar III is the proactive disclosure to secure the proper evaluation of the effectiveness of Pillar I and Pillar II by the market.
 The Bank is making constant efforts to address issues relating to these three pillars.

-In the wake of the financial crisis stemming from the sub-prime loan problem in the United States, the Basel Committee on Banking Supervision (Basel Committee) is planning to partially implement the Basel II framework which is to be enhanced in fiscal 2010, and to review new capital adequacy and liquidity regulations with the goal of implementing them from 2012 and beyond.
-Therefore, the Bank will respond appropriately to any new regulatory requirements.
+In the wake of the financial crisis stemming from the sub-prime loan problem in the United States, the Basel Committee on Banking Supervision (Basel Committee) will partially strengthen the Basel II.
+Basel III ('A global regulatory framework for more resilient banks and banking systems' and 'International framework for liquidity risk measurement, standards and monitoring'), is scheduled to be phased in from fiscal 2013.
+The Bank will respond appropriately to any new regulatory requirements when it is implemented.